 Aside from beach bumming and other water activities, you can also do sunset watching and star gazing in Burot beach.
-Burot beach in Calatagan, Batangas is facing exactly west so it showcases one of the most beautiful, panoramic sunset, and since it is away from the bright lights of the city, you can also have a clear view of the galaxy.
+Being located in Calatagan, Batangas that is facing exactly west, it showcases one of the most beautiful, panoramic sunset.
+It is also tucked away from the bright lights of the city, thus providing you clear view of the galaxy at dusk.
 Just be there when the weather is favorable.

 August this year, we successfully carried out the first leg of PH Trails tours, the Camp and Delve: Burot Beach, with six guests; Ken, Analyn, Christian, Clarice, Erwin, and Victoria.